OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

   VPN tunnel security.
 This has been a NOOP option since OpenVPN 2.4.

 --no-replay
-  Removed in OpenVPN 2.5.
+  Removed in OpenVPN 2.7.
 This option should not be used as it weakens the VPN tunnel security.
+Previously we claimed to have removed this in OpenVPN 2.5, but this wasn't actually the case.

 --ns-cert-type
   Removed in OpenVPN 2.5.
 The ``nsCertType`` field is no longer supported